nickpoison/tsa5/textRcode.md

 ```

-<br/> DFT  - it's injective (so be receptive,  be perceptive and acceptive, we ain't tryin to be deceptive)
+<br/> DFT  - it's injective (so be receptive,  perceptive, and acceptive, we ain't tryin' to be deceptive)

 ```r
 ( dft = fft(1:4)/sqrt(4) )